Content Packs

 3. Click Create or Create and Download to finish the creation.

-Attach a Stream or a Stream Reference
+Attach a Stream

 Apply Parameters

 Parameters are placeholders that indicate some value must be set by the user during the installation of the content pack.
 These parameters help to adjust the configuration to the needs of the individual.
-Graylog supports four types of configuration values: string, integer, double, and boolean.
+Graylog supports four types of configuration values: string, integer, double, and Boolean.

 One example in which parameters can support content packs is in defining the port of an input.
 The creator of the content pack may have their input running on port 55055, but the user of the content pack may already have an input running on that specific port.
 The creator can specify a parameter and assign it to the port.
 The user of the content pack is asked for a value of the parameter on installation.
 The provided value is then used as the port of the input in the new system.